PBR/linked-data-demo/README.md

 ## Set up the redirection layer

 Clone the [linked-data-demo_redirect project](https://github.com/PBR/linked-data-demo_redirect) and follow the instructions there.

+Additionally, you will likely have to modify the [`js/config.js` file](js/config.js) in this project, and make it point to the location where the redirection script is running.
+This is stated in the [SPARQL_ENDPOINT variable](js/config.js#L1).

 ## Bringing your data to the demonstrator format